Activity note: Hotel check-in from 3:00 p.m.

 Morning: In the hotel meeting room, we’ll be joined by a local expert for a class on island formation and learn how the Hawaiian Islands came into existence.
 We’ll then check out of hotel and depart via bus with our Group Leader for Honolulu Airport.

 Lunch: This meal has been excluded from the program cost and is on your own to enjoy what you like at Honolulu Airport before we catch our flight to Hilo.
 The Group Leader will be happy to offer suggestions.

-Lunch: Plated lunch at a local restaurant in Kula (elevation 3,200'), we’ll have a plated meal.
+Lunch: At a restaurant in Kula (elevation 3,200'), we’ll have a plated meal.

 Lunch: On your own to enjoy what you like.

-Activity note: Hotel check out is by 11:00 am.
+Activity note: Hotel check-out 11:00 a.m.

 Breakfast: Hotel buffet.
 This concludes our program.
 If you are returning home, safe travels.
 If you are staying on independently, have a wonderful time.
 If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys.
 Aloha!